 Non-diegetic - Sound added to a film that doesn't occur naturally from within the film, e.g. music or narration.
 (See also diegetic).

 Parfocal - Zoom Lenses that don't change focus when the lens length is zoomed in or out.
 Used especially in cinema lenses.
 (See also varifocal).

 Pin Cushion - A form of image distortion where straight lines bow in towards the centre of the image.

 Pop Filter - A small mesh screen placed in front of a microphone to reduce the 'popping' sounds, such as hissing s's during a recording by reducing fast-moving air over the mic.
 Placed between the speaker and the microphone.

 Posturization - Banding found in large areas of colour where the numbers of tones have been reduced.
+Especially caused by compression.
 Typically seen in images featuring a lot of sky.

 PPL - Phonographic Performance Limited - If you're a record company or performer, PPL collects licence fees on your behalf.

 Property Release - A form signed by the owner of a property or intellectual property giving permission for that property to feature in an image, usually for commercial purposes.

 PRS - Performing Right Society - If you're a composer or music publisher, PRS will collect and distribute licence fees on your behalf.